ocmod-space/ocmod-multiretail/module/README.md

 # Multiretail

 ## Description
-**Multiretail** is an OpenCart solution for local multi-store retail networks (e.g., food delivery, city-based shops) that enables precise management of products, orders, and users by store location.
+**Multiretail** is an OpenCart solution for local multi-store retail networks (e.g., food delivery, city-based shops) and franchise setups where multiple independent small businesses operate using a single OpenCart installation.
+It enables precise management of products, orders, and users by store location.

 Compatible with OpenCart 3.x (PHP ≥ 7.x).